 If you don’t have a band (which you can purchase at a sports retail store, or at a rehabilitation center) you can use a towel or a cloth.

-- Place he back of the your hand belonging to the injured arm on your back, while placing the other arm over your head.
+- Place the back of your hand belonging to the injured arm on your back, while placing the other arm over your head

 To correctly perform this exercise, it is necessary that you tie a rope to the wall or door.
 Also, you can use a band.